nxt-insurance/nxt_support/README.md

 class Book < ApplicationRecord
 	include NxtSupport::AssignableValues

+  # You can use a block
   assignable_values_for :genre do
-    %w[fantasy adventure crime historical] end end
+    %w[fantasy adventure crime historical] end

+  # Or you can also use an array argument
+  assignable_values_for :genre, %w[fantasy adventure crime historical]
+end

 book = Book.new(genre: 'fantasy', title: 'Moche!')